DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 #### Chromatic Aberration As the Player Draws Near
 - Lerp using desired value vs actual value for smooth transitions
 - Update on tick

+# What Exactly is on the Journal Entries?

+### Personal Reflections / Lore
+- Unimportant to the main progression of the game, but adds depth to the world and characters
+- Provides insight into the Archmage's thoughts, feelings, and motivations

+### Tips For Escape
+- Bolded or highlighted text that provides hints or clues on how to escape Avernoth
+- The part players should pay attention to if they want to progress through the game
+- This